 Progressive recruitment website, The Muse, cites Morning Coffee among its top playlists for sailing through the working day.
-This jewel of a playlist, features a healthy combination of Indy, Electronica and Soul/World fusions to provide an upbeat and cool soundtrack for easing into your daily grind.
+This eclectic playlist features a healthy combination of indie, electronic and soul music to provide an upbeat soundtrack for easing into your daily grind.

 No. 3 The Maximum Motivation choice: Motivational Songs 2021 – A Playlist against tough-times…

 While lyrics can be distracting, they can also tell us stories about achieving against the odds – something we often need while studying.
 Travel website, one-week-in.com have put together a big, loud list of iconic ballads to ignite your inner champion and reduce stress.
 It features empowerment classics such as Gloria Gaynor’s ‘I Will Survive’ and Kelly Clarkson’s ‘Stronger’ as well as glass-half-full melodies like ‘Beautiful Day’ by U2.

 No. 4: Sounds from Nature – ‘Burt’s Bees Nature Break Playlist’

 Ethical brand Burt’s Bees has created a playlist to bring nature into people’s lives during lockdowns.
 Among tracks listed are ambient favourites such as ‘Calming Forest Sounds’ and more unique offerings such as ‘Happy Seagulls at Low Tide,’ ‘Night Frogs’ and Singing Birds in Swedish Forest.’